+The Monday Dose is the monthly professional development newsletter of the Department of Health Services Management and Policy-- written and prescribed by students for students and graduates of the department and college.
 The Monday Dose originated in the spring of 2012 and was begun by MPH student, Jennifer Swiatek.
-It was created as a way to help Management and Policy students and alumni to become more competitive and professional in their future endeavors.
-A monthly publication, the Monday Dose is distributed electronically and posted on the College website.
-Starting in Fall 2012, MPH students Olivia Egen and Tina Nguyen have led the creation, writing and formatting of the Monday Dose.
-They are currently co-authoring the December Monday Dose about "Coalitions: Working with Communities not In Them," which will be the last Monday Dose of this semester.
-The Monday Dose can be thought of as a monthly newsletter with Dr. Amal Khoury as the editor, Olivia and Tina as staff writers, Department of Health Services Management and Policy professors as contributing writers, and Tina as the layout/design specialist.
-Starting in 2013, additional students will be involved in selecting topics for and developing the Monday Dose.
+It was created as a way to help students and alumni to become more competitive and professional in their future endeavors.
+Each issue addresses a different professional development theme and includes contributions by students and faculty.
+A monthly publication, the Monday Dose is distributed electronically to our student and alumni list-serves and posted on the department and college websites.
+During 2012-13, MPH students Olivia Egen and Tina Nguyen led the creation, writing and formatting of the Monday Dose.
+Starting Fall 2013, MPH students Basil Alhassan and Melissa Sutphin have taken the helm as staff writers, with Dr. Amal Khoury as the editor, and department faculty as contributing writers.
+Starting in 2014, additional students will be involved in selecting topics for and developing the Monday Dose.

 Here is some feedback from Management and Policy students on their take of the Monday Dose: